marcinwiacek/pl1/project1/postmortem.md

 CPU should have instructions "reserving" concrete hardware resources into process (let's call it A) and next process (let's call it B) asking for the same resource access should be approved by A.

-In other words: process A (for example driver) is reserving for example concrete port and when we want to replace A with next process (for example updated driver), we have to ask A, if it's to do it.
+In other words: process A (for example driver) is reserving for example concrete port and when we want to replace A with next process (for example updated driver), we have to ask A, if it's OK to do it.

 # Minimalizing access to memory